 These days, I’ve resorted to cordial hand gestures whenever I sense that I may have upset another motorist with an absentminded turn of the wheel

 I admit I used to behave that way.
 A long time ago, I ran after a bus driver, blocked him off and got out of the car to give him a piece of my mind.
 Wow, tapang.
 Stupid, actually.
 If the bus driver had a lead pipe and called my bluff, you probably wouldn’t be reading this now.
-I can’t even remember now why I was so pissed.
+I can’t even remember now why I was so pissed in the first place.
 The bus almost hit us?
 It jumped a queue?
 It didn’t give way?
 Whatever it was, it certainly wasn’t worth my life or limb.

 These days, I’ve resorted to cordial hand gestures whenever I sense that I may have upset another motorist with an absentminded turn of the wheel.
 No use arguing or proving a point.
 Not worth a second of my time.
 I simply raise an open palm to convey my apology, and then issue a faint but sincere smile.
 It always works.
 The other party—before he can even roll down his window to send a stream of invective my way—is immediately pacified.
 Always.
 Because with that one gesture, I am able to both acknowledge my mistake and extend an offer of peace.
 Even the most hotheaded individuals won’t know how to respond to that.
 At worst, they’ll just shake their head and carry on; at best, they’ll feel charitable and return your friendly wave.

 There are so many important things in life that are worth getting stabbed for—a traffic incident isn’t one of them.
 You want to show the world you’re fearless?
 Get involved in serious issues that affect your country.
 Just be sure you’re on the side of truth, justice and everything that’s decent and humane.